What is this guide?

 Check out Moz’s Guide to On-Page SEO for more on this.

-Website load speed is a major factor affecting rankings for a number of reasons.
-For example, slow sites provide a poor user experience, something Google’s algorithm prefers to avoid at all costs when determining search rankings.
+Website load speed can have an affect on search rankings.
+Slow sites provide a poor user experience, something Google’s algorithm prefers to avoid at all costs when determining search rankings.
 There are a number of ways to un-bloat a slow web page and streamline it for better speed, but the first step is analysis.

 The tools below are all great to use here: